jdmota/java-typestate-checker/README.md

 - [ ] Understand why Checker is reporting more errors than necessary
     - Seems to be related with the fact that `Object` has the `NoProtocol` type and everything is extending it
     - Solution: `Object` should be the super type of objects with protocol and without protocol
+- [ ] Refactoring

+#### Corners cases to fix in later versions

+- We are not detecting moves of objects inside other objects (to variables or different closures)
+- We are not enforcing protocol completeness for objects inside other objects
+- We are not detecting moves to its own method
+- Examples:
+  - On collections:
+    - It is possible to create an alias by getting an object from a collection and leaving it there
+    - Objects inside collections may not have their protocol completed
+  - On objects inside other objects where the first does NOT have protocol:
+    - Moves of `wrapper.object` or `Wrapper.this.object` break linearity
+    - Uses of `wrapper.object` or `Wrapper.this.object` inside different closure break linearity
+    - Calls of `wrapper.getObject()` or `Wrapper.this.getObject()` inside different closure break linearity
+    - Overrides like `wrapper.object = foo;` where the previous value is not ensured to have its protocol completed
+  - `use(::getIterator)`
+    - There is an implicit move here
+  - `object.use(object)`
+    - This breaks linearly and allows an object to move its own protocol
+    - Conceptually the same as `use(object, object)`, where the first argument is the `this`
+    - If we mark the first `object` as moved, then how can one use the protocol?
+        - Example: with `iterator.next()` (like `next(iterator)`), we do not actually want to "move" `iterator`...
+    - Wait for next version where borrowing concept is introduced?
+        - The first `object` would be borrowed.
+The second `object` would error because it was a second borrow.
+  - `wrapper.getObject().use(wrapper.getObject())`
+    - This problem gets detected IFF `wrapper` has protocol, thanks to class analysis (see `JavaIteratorWrapper7` example)
+    - Whatever is in the `return` statement of `getObject` will get "moved", so calling `getObject` again is an error since `MovedType` is not compatible with the return type
+- How Rust handles similar examples: [playground example](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=ec6688ff3bb3853e2af14d5afe21b28e)
+- Possible solutions to some of these:
+  1. Only allow objects with protocol to hold other objects with protocol AND:
+      - Disallow public field access OR
+      - Consider public field access like a method call (part of the protocol)
+  2. Think of closures as objects with protocol (that forces its use) and that store references to other objects

 ### Version 2.0